 One of my absolute favorites is ‘Earl Grey’ (pictured above).
 This incredible, unique variety has long been a spring cutting garden staple.
 Its giant flower spikes are smothered in the most exquisite dusty metallic purple-gray petals that are like nothing else on the market.
 Florists fight over it, gardeners love it, and there never seems to be enough to go around.
 A must-grow!

 The ferny stems of ‘White Cloud’, a gorgeous airy variety, explode into sprays of delicate white, orchid-like blooms.
 This hardworking filler adds a lovely country charm that’s great for mixed bouquets and arrangements.
 You’ll want loads of this variety, so be sure to succession plant.
-We offer a beautiful collection of larkspur over in the Floret Shop.

 Love-in-a-mist: While this plant looks quite fragile, it is actually one of the hardiest early bloomers around.
 In addition to producing unique lacy, star-shaped flowers in a mix of blues, plums, and whites, it also forms football-shaped seedpods in green, chocolate, and even stripes once the flowers have faded.
 The pods also dry beautifully.
 This is truly a hardworking garden addition.